 Base MSRP Range: $69,150

 The BMW M4 is one of the options that actually might be better in an automatic.
 There is so much power in these cars that a manual transmission is definitely slower and definitely more work for daily driving.
-But that being said, the actual gear shift in these cars is amazing.
+That being said, the actual gear shift in these cars is amazing.
 The transmission is smooth and slick.
 The engagement notch is solid and feels greased.
 That may be an odd way of describing it, but it slides in with such precision that it feels perfectly fitted and well...greased!
 Despite the DCT being the better choice for this car, I’d respect your choice of the classic 6-speed.

 #2.
 Chevrolet Corvette